-- The London 2012 Olympic Park and the 2014 Commonwealth Games Village have both been awarded full Secured by Design status.
+- The London 2012 Olympic Park and the 2014 Commonwealth Games Village were both awarded full Secured by Design status.

 - A study of Glasgow Housing Association properties claimed that there had been a saving of £18,304 in the research area due (in some part at least) to the introduction of SBD.

-- SBD installation pays for itself in at the most 2 years, in saved costs of crime with ywo alternative methods suggest shorter periods, as little as eight months.
+- SBD installation pays for itself in at the most 2 years in saved costs of crime with two alternative methods of measurement suggesting shorter periods of as little as eight months.

-- Crime in England & Wales is estimated to create 12 million tonnes of CO2 emissions – equivalent to 2% of the UK’s total CO2 output.
+- Crime in England and Wales is estimated to create 12 million tonnes of CO2 emissions – equivalent to 2% of the UK’s total CO2 output.

 Other Secured Initiatives Working With SBD

-Secured by Design works with a number of organisations on best practise and initiatives that we support and assist with by working on guidance documents and specifications.
+Secured by Design works with a number of organisations on best practice and initiatives that we support and assist with by working on guidance documents and specifications.
 Some of these organisations deliver specific schemes delivered on our behalf.
 These are detailed belowPark Mark™ Safer Parking scheme

 Safer parking status, Park Mark™, is awarded to parking facilities that have met the requirements of a risk assessment conducted by the Police.
 These requirements mean the parking operator has put in place measures that help to deter criminal activity and anti-social behaviour, thereby doing everything they can to prevent crime and reduce the fear of crime in their parking facility.

 Find out more about Park Mark™ Safer Parking scheme

 Secured Environments is a risk management scheme that promotes good security practice in organisations by focusing on strategy, process and people.
 ACPO Crime Prevention Initiatives in partnership with Perpetuity Group, one of the country's leading crime and security consultancies and a spin-out from the University of Leicester, have developed the scheme.
 They assess organisations to see if they have made security an inherent part of how they are managed.
 If they pass the standard they are certified as being secured by ACPO CPI and awarded the Police Secured Environments Certificate.